-Yes and no. “Yes” because you should demonstrate that there is good fit with the department.
+“Yes” because your personal statement should demonstrate that you are a good fit with the department.
 In your applications you should be able to point to two to five faculty who, methodologically or topic-wise, do things that are relevant to you.

 “No” because you think you know what you want to work on right now, but that will probably change three times.
 You haven’t learned much about the discipline yet, and it would be odd if two years of coursework and conversations didn’t change your mind.

 Also, “no” because it’s rare to have a relationship and any kind of commitment to or from a faculty member in advance.
 Most of us tend to let the admissions process run its course before getting involved.